 Our exposure to sophisticated corporate practices has made us deeply aware of the need for speed and accuracy in corporate transactions.
 No client of ours has ever had its deal blocked for regulatory reasons and we can help gain otherwise difficult approvals.
 Clients appreciate our no-nonsense and straightforward solutions to problems ranging from contingencies associated to past antitrust infringements, to State aid issues in the financing of M&A deals and to negotiating merger remedies.

-We have clients in the heavy industries, distribution and consumer goods sectors and are knowledgeable in the subtleties of distribution law and competitor collaboration.
+We have clients in the heavy industries, pharmaceutical, distribution and consumer goods sectors and are knowledgeable in the subtleties of distribution law and competitor collaboration.
 Another area of interest for us is the interface between antitrust law and IP.
 We have had a leading role in software and media content licensing matters with a regulatory component and have long-standing media and technology clients.

 Our capabilities comprise:

 - Second-to-none expertise attending surprise inspections or ‘dawn raids’ by the European Commission and the National Authority, making sure our clients are well protected from undue administrative intromission.